nmielnik/notes/technical/medium-editor/talk-09-20-2018/README.md

 ## Why <span class="alt-color">Open</span> Source?
 * Your github profile will look legit (af)<!-- .element: class="fragment" -->
-* You can say "we open sourced it" (duh)<!-- .element: class="fragment" -->
+* You can say "we open sourced it" (mic drop)<!-- .element: class="fragment" -->
 * Everyone else will fix all your bugs for free! (goals)<!-- .element: class="fragment" -->
 * Become a world famous developer - young developers will want to be like you (beast mode)<!-- .element: class="fragment" -->
-* Open source is tremendous, it's yuge, and people tell me I have the best software.<!-- .element: class="fragment" -->
+* Let me tell you, open source is tremendous, it's yuge, and everybody says I have the best code.<!-- .element: class="fragment" -->

 ![Troll](http://proofofthought.io/cdn/img/troll.png)<!-- .element: class="troll-slide fragment" -->